 7. University of Northern Colorado

-University of Northern Colorado offers 160 undergraduate programs and 120 graduate programs.
-For a hiker and camper, the highlight would most likely be the B.S. in Recreation, Tourism and Hospitality.
-With a concentration in Parks and Recreation you can focus on fitness and open space.
+The University of Northern Colorado offers 160 undergraduate programs and 120 graduate programs.
+For a hiker and camper, the highlight would most likely be the B.S. in Recreation, Tourism, and Hospitality.
+With a concentration in Parks and Recreation, you can focus on fitness and open space.
 Or get prepared to work at tourism destinations like national parks with a concentration in Tourism and Hospitality.
 You can expect to be out doing what you love because you’ll complete a 90-hour practicum as a junior and a 480-hour internship during your senior year.
 When you’re not completing an internship, you can be hiking to Long’s Peak or even bivouacking to perform some technical climbs.
-In under an hour and a half’s drive, you have access to 355 miles of hiking trails and its five campgrounds.
+In under an hour and a half’s drive, you can access 355 miles of hiking trails and its five campgrounds.
 You can be sure that camping in the wilderness of Rocky Mountain National Park will be an experience that’s sure to please.
 After all, RMNP had over 45,000 backcountry campers in 2016!
 Thanks to UNC being one of Colorado’s most affordable colleges and its close proximity to hiking, camping, and climbing in Rocky Mountain National Park, it’s no wonder that it ranks on our 10 Best Value Colleges for hikers, climbers, and campers.

 Average Net Price: $13,065

 6. Evergreen State College